-Get Certified as a CHW: You can schedule a CHI CHW certification course.
+Get Certified as a CHW: Your organization can schedule a CHI CHW certification course.
 A list of some of the organizations and programs that do Community Health Work is in progress but a partial list can also be found under TCHI partners.

 Initiatives: Community Health Innovations of RI is our most recent initiative.
 Go to our RSS link to continue to be informed on whats new!
 Or go to our Past, Present, Future page to see what we’ve done and where we are headed.
 Get involved!